 Where exactly is the Philippines located?

-Are the Philippines part of the United States?
+Is the Philippines part of the US?

 With the signing of the Treaty of Paris on December 10, 1898, Spain ceded the Philippines to the United States, thereby beginning the era of American colonialization.
 Following the passage of the Philippine Independence Act in 1934, a Philippine presidential election was held in 1935.